My Quiet Kitchen

 One of the great things about this recipe is how simple it is.
 No need for any special equipment!

 All you need are a bowl large enough to stir the cookie dough together, a standard-size baking sheet, and some parchment paper or a baking mat.
-A small cookie scoop comes in handy, or simply use a tablespoon.
+A small cookie scoop comes in handy, but a regular tablespoon works, too.

-Once the cookies are completely cool, store in an airtight container at room temperature for 3 to 4 days or in the refrigerator for up to a week.
+Once the cookies are completely cool, store in an airtight container at room temperature for up to 4 days or in the refrigerator for up to a week.

 • overhead view of hand pies on a baking sheet with red cranberry filling peeking through.